DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 ## A brief introduction on GLFW

-For reference, here are the two functions you would like to write C FFIs to:
+For reference, here are the functions you would like to bind to:
 ```c
 // Initializes the GLFW library.
 // `GLFW_TRUE` if successful, or `GLFW_FALSE` if an error occurred.